Constructing Genetic Risk Scores: Robust Bayesian Approach through Projected Summary Statistics and Flexible Shrinkage: Details of Conjugate Gradient-accelerated Gibbs Sampler for PRS-Bridge

-\item We next update $\lambda_j$s.
-The full conditional distribution of $\lambda_j$ does not have a closed form.
-We instead adopt the sampling approach in \cite{devroye2006nonuniform} as implemented in the Python package ``bayesbridge'' in \cite{aki2022prior} to update $\lambda_j$s. \item Finally, we update $\bm{\beta}$ based on the full conditional distribution
+\item We next update $\lambda_j$'s.
+While the full conditional does not have a closed form formula, we can sample from it by using the double-rejection algorithm of \cite{devroye2006nonuniform} as implemented in the Python package ``bayesbridge'' in \cite{aki2022prior}. \item Finally, we update $\bm{\beta}$ from its full conditional given by, for $\bm{\Phi} = \Ntrain \ldRef + \tau^{-2}\bm{\Lambda}^{-2}$,

-\end{enumerate} where $\bm{\Phi} = N \bm{D} + \tau^{-2}\bm{\Lambda}^{-2}$.
-The highest computational cost arises from generating the multivariate normal distribution in~(\ref{post_beta}).
-By partitioning the whole genome into LD blocks that are assumed to be independent, we can update $\bm{\beta}$ separately within each LD block.
-Conducting a Cholesky decomposition on the large covariance matrix is a standard approach to efficiently sampling from a multivariate normal distribution.
-Here, however, we consider an alternative computational trick proposed in \cite{aki2022prior}, where we transform the task of generating a large Gaussian vector into the problem of solving a linear system.
-Specifically, we use a two-step procedure to sample from (\ref{post_beta}): \begin{itemize} \item [1)] Generate a Gaussian vector $\bm{b}$ from $\mathcal{N}\left(N\bsumStats,\bm{\Phi}\right)$ by first generating two independent Gaussian vectors, $\bm{\eta}$ from $\mathcal{N}(0,\bm{I}_n)$, and $\bm{\delta}$ from $\mathcal{N}(0,\bm{I}_p)$, and then setting
+\end{enumerate} The highest computational cost arises from generating the multivariate normal distribution in~(\ref{post_beta}).
+By partitioning the whole genome into independent LD blocks, we can update $\bm{\beta}$ independently within LD block.
+To further speed up the computation, we use the conjugate gradient sampler of \cite{aki2022prior} instead of the standard approach based on Cholesky decomposition of precision matrix.
+Specifically, we use a two-step procedure to sample from (\ref{post_beta}): \begin{itemize} \item [1)] Generate a Gaussian vector $\bm{b}$ from $\mathcal{N}\left(\Ntrain\bsumStats,\bm{\Phi}\right)$ by first generating two independent Gaussian vectors, $\bm{\eta}$ from $\mathcal{N}\left(0,\bm{I}_n\right)$, and $\bm{\delta}$ from $\mathcal{N}\left(0,\bm{I}_p\right)$, and then setting

 \item [2)] Solve the following linear system for $\bm{\beta}$:

 \end{itemize}